 Upon completion of this course, the student will:

-- Gather and report basic personal information.
+- Recognize and convey personal information.

-- Introduce self.
+- Introduce self and others.

 - Use vocabulary related to family, work, school, health, recreation, and self.